 If you’ve never eaten dirt before, you’re going to want to change that.
 Most recipes are incredibly simple to make, but pack a lot of flavor.
 No, we’re not talking about dirt from the ground, but the combination of chocolate pudding and crushed Oreo cookies!
 Seriously, that’s all you need to make dirt!
 You don’t have to stop there, though.

 Instead, use the dirt as a canvas to make terrifyingly tasty graveyards.
 You can even include (gummy) worms!
-How simple or complex you make this snack is entirely up to you.
+How traditional or experimental you make this snack is entirely up to you.
 It’s perfect for a party or in single servings as a fun treat.

 After eating candy and healthier alternatives, you might want something more substantial.
 Luckily, you’ll still have options to match those savory cravings.